The 1995 MIT Mystery Hunt can be found here, and it is a

 cheese names to spell the answer, LAKE CHARLES, LOUISIANA.

-Another puzzle on the video tape we do not have.
-The errata page
+Another puzzle on the video tape.

-HOOKER, OK (a city in Oklahoma).
+get the answer HOOKER, OK (a city in Oklahoma).

 The solutions for the Scrabble part of this puzzle are as